Amy Ippoliti

-Amy Ippoliti (born December 6, 1969) is an American Yoga teacher, author, and earth conservationist.
+Amy Ippoliti (born December 6, 1969) is an American yoga teacher, author, and environmental conservationist.
 She is the co-founder of 90 Monkeys, an online school for advanced yoga education.
 Amy has studied yoga for over 30 years and has been teaching since 1997.

 Early life and education

 Ippoliti was born in New York, New York.
-Ippoliti began practicing yoga at the age of 16 in the Sivananda tradition of yoga.
-After graduating from Oberlin College with a Bachelor of Arts in Studio Art, Ippoliti returned to New York where she taught self-defense and fitness classes while continuing to practice yoga.
+She began practicing yoga at the age of 16 in the Sivananda tradition.
+After graduating from Oberlin College with a Bachelor of Arts in Studio Art, Ippoliti returned to New York, where she taught self-defense and fitness classes while continuing to practice yoga.

 Ippoliti completed her first yoga teacher training with Cyndi Lee in 1997.
-In 1998, Ippoliti met John Friend and became a certified Anusara Yoga teacher in 2000.
+In 1998, she met John Friend and became a certified Anusara Yoga teacher in 2000.
 In 1999, she met Douglas Brooks, a professor of religion at University of Rochester and scholar of Shri Vidya Tantra, Sanskrit, and Tamil.
 Ippoliti continues to study with Brooks.